 Have you ever wondered how fast do raindrops fall?
-How long does it take for rain to reach the ground?
+I mean, how long does it take for rain to reach the ground?

 Let’s find out.